semidude/FindMedicalPoint/README.md

  - Clone the repository to your local disc
  - Open the project in your favourite IDE
  - Configure Tomcat Server in your IDE
- - Set up a databese using MySQL with following parameters:
+ - Set up a databese using MySQL with following parameters (it is highly recommended to change them accordingly; those can be found in src/main/resources/application.properties):
       - Database name: db_example
       - Username: springuser
       - Password: ThePassword